 For priority consideration for admission, merit-based scholarships and invitations to special programs, students should apply by the early action deadline.
 In the application, students will be asked to submit an essay.
 Please use our transfer student essay prompt to satisfy this requirement.
 Applications must be completed online and all additional application materials must be postmarked by the appropriate deadline.

 When completing your UMD application, you will be required to pay the fee on our secure website with a credit card at the time of application unless you have received a fee waiver.
 Fee waivers must be submitted prior to application completion for consideration.
 We cannot accept cash or check payments.

 Your institution should submit an official copy of your college transcripts listing all courses you have completed.
 A final official transcript must be sent upon completion of any courses in progress.
 All official transcripts are required by the application deadline for a priority review.
 Applications that are not complete by the priority deadline will be considered for the regular application review.
 Generally, UMD accepts transfer credits from regionally accredited institutions.
 UMD’s Transfer Credit Services will determine the acceptance of credit after the university extends an offer of admission.

 If you have non-U.S. academic records for post-secondary work, please review our international applicant requirements as they might apply to you.

 4. Official copy of your high school transcripts (if necessary)

 If you have completed fewer than 30 semester or 45 quarter hours at the time of application, your institution must submit an official copy of your high school transcripts listing all courses you have completed.
+All high school transcripts must be the most updated versions available.
+If you have previously submitted in-progress transcripts for a prior application, you must submit your final transcript by the appropriate dealdine.
 AP/IB credits and placement tests cannot be used towards the overall 30 semester hours or 45 quarter hours.
 All official transcripts are required by the application deadline for review.